These are all common money saving tips, but here are 10 frugal living tips that I’ll bet you didn’t know!

 - Search and Ye Shall Find – Find your inner do-it-yourselfer!
 The internet is an amazing resource, and there’s a video tutorial out there that will teach you just about anything!
 Want to save money by fixing your own toilet…there’s a You Tube video for that!

 - Repurpose – This is a relatively new word in my vocabulary!
 Repurpose simply means finding a new use for something!
 I recently learned to repurpose an old picture frame and window screen into a great earring display for my daughter.
 Total cost: $0.
 It was as simple as using a staple gun to attach window screen to the frame.

 New ways to save money are always popping up in the frugal living world, and I promise to continue to share any new discoveries!

 Sharing = SAVING!

-Please click on the title of this article to share your favorite little known frugal living tip!
+Please leave a comment to share your favorite little known frugal living tip!